 Cheri Vilona’s artistic training began in Rockland, NY with an Associate’s degree in Graphic Arts and Advertising.
 She has continued working artistically over the last 30 years while moving from NY to California, Oregon, Florida, and finally Colorado.
 “Looking out the car window for hours as a small child while driving across the country, through New Jersey, New York, Pennsylvania and Ohio, towards Colorado, Oregon and Washington, I studied the colors and patterns of the sky, farmlands, mountains and oceans.
-I have spent years photographing these American landscapes and skies, and use these images as inspiration for further exploration within my paintings.”
+I have spent years photographing these American landscapes, country gardens and skies, and use these images as inspiration for further exploration within my paintings.”

 “I am interested in the dynamic interplay of line, shape and color, using strokes of paint that resonate recognition and at the same time abstraction, conveying a sense of interpreted place through atmospheric perspective in my work.
-My artistic goal is to create an abstracted view and sense of places both visited and imagined within my paintings."
+My artistic goal is to create an abstracted view and sense of place both visited and imagined within my paintings."